 There are also loads of amazing and private places to stay courtesy of Bangkok’s fantastic Airbnb scene.

 - Located in central Bangkok

-This wonderful hostel is perfect for travelers who like to socialize and make friends with fellow guests.
-The hostel is also close to the party district for those who are planning an active nightlife.
+This wonderful hostel is perfect for travellers who like to socialise and make friends with fellow guests.
+It’s also close to the party district for those who are planning an active nightlife.
+This hostel is smashing.

-- Located a few roads from Khao San shopping area
+- Located a few roads from Khao San Road

 - Safe in every room for personal belongings